tommybazar/UE4GlobalShaderRaymarcher/README.md

 # Playing around
 In the level, you should see a RaymarchVolumeDraw actor.
 If you scale it, move it around or rotate it, the raymarched volume will be affected accordingly.
 Notice that the texture will not update or draw when you're in editor, as these are called from blueprint's Tick().

+If you download another RAW file, you can edit the path in the LoadRAWTo3DTexture blueprint, keep in mind it's relative to your project's "Content" folder.

 # How it works under the hood

 This section I will finish later, but if you know how Raymarching works, you will not be surprised.
 I use a vertex shader to render a cube with color == pixel position in object space, then give my fragment shader a position that I'm looking from (in model space) and sample a 3d volume along the ray connecting those two.